zjzshyq/Reproduciblity_UW/README.md

 This proj is for Reproducible Research

 Team members are:
-Yiqing Hu
+Yiqing Hu,
-Ting Wei
-Xinchen Yang
+Ting Wei and Xinchen Yang

 Team leader is Ting Wei